You know how sometimes you just know?

 Clean off the cake ring and place it on a plate or cutting board lined with wax paper, or just a sheet of wax paper (I didn’t use a plate to save space in my packed freezer—if you don’t use a plate, just be careful to support the bottom when moving the cake).
 Line the inside of the ring your choice of sturdy structural material (acetate, priority mail envelopes, sturdy paper, etc).
 Line with parchment paper or wax paper if you are not using acetate.

-Use a spoon or a spatula to spread 1/2 of the peach curd in an even layer on top of the puree.
-Reserve about ½ cup of the crumbs (more or less) for the top of the cake, and sprinkle half of the remaining crumbs evenly across the curd—this should be a thick layer.
+Spoon 1/2 of the peach puree in an even layer on top of the cake.
+Reserve about ½ cup of the crumbs (more or less) for the top of the cake, and sprinkle half of the remaining crumbs evenly across the puree—this should be a thick layer.
 Spread 1/3 of the coffee frosting across the crumbs—it’s okay if this frosting layer is spotty; it doesn’t have to be perfect.